Emiliano Ozuna

-Emiliano Ariel Ozuna (born 9 February 1996) is an Argentine professional footballer who plays as a left midfielder for Celaya.
+Emiliano Ariel Ozuna (born 9 February 1996) is an Argentine professional footballer who plays as a left midfielder for Deportivo Maipú.

 Career

 Ozuna joined the Estudiantes youth ranks in 2009.
 Six years later, he made his professional debut for the club on 20 July 2015 in a victory away to Crucero del Norte.
 Two more appearances came Ozuna's way during 2015.
 After failing to feature for Estudiantes between 2016 and 2017, Ozuna departed in February 2017 to join fellow Primera División side Temperley on loan.
 His first league appearance for Temperley arrived on 12 March against Tigre, while his first goal came on 30 June versus Sportivo Las Parejas in the Copa Argentina.
 He returned to Estudiantes in July 2018, which preceded an immediate loan to Aldosivi.

 On 27 June 2019, having mutually ended his contract with Estudiantes, Ozuna moved abroad to Ascenso MX outfit Celaya.